GeniusApk/Api_With_Flask/README.md

     conn.close()
 ```
 3. **Add Data Using Api**:
-   - You can add user by using this
+   - Define a route for adding a new user via a POST request.
 ```python
     @app.route('/addUser', methods=['POST'])
 def add_user():